WHAT'S HAPPENING IN SA

 For the latest global data, follow this interactive map from Johns Hopkins University & Medicine.

-Late on DAY night, positive cases worldwide were NUMBER, while deaths were NUMBER.
+Late on Saturday night, positive cases worldwide were more than 19.45 million, while deaths were close to 723 000.

-The United States had the most cases in the world - NUMBER, as well as the most deaths - NUMBER.
+The United States had the most cases in the world - more than 4.97 million, as well as the most deaths - close to162 000.

 READ MORE | All the confirmed cases worldwide